Pictured is Sanctuary’s Simon Clark, Group Director, Housing and Support.

 Blog posted 29 September 2016

-Sanctuary Housing and how it profits from fly tipping
+Sanctuary Housing and how it profits from fly tipping in Cornwall

 Fly tipping is trending at the moment in Cornwall so I thought I would add my own thoughts on the matter with regard to Cornwall Council’s housing partner and my landlord Sanctuary Housing Association.